FlickerSoul/universe.observer/pages/posts/2023/graduation/index.md

 I've been trying to write something since then.
 But every time a few sentences were jotted down, they were deleted.
 I can feel sorting out this departure is like untangling strings that straps a scary and bleeding wound.
-Even a tiny touch feels painful and this pain is something I have yet experienced.
+Even a tiny touch feels painful and the pain felt like something I had yet experienced ever time.

 I've been wondering what's hurting me that much.
-The answer seems simple: the place, the culture, and the people there.
+The answer seems simple: I'm losing many things from my grip: the place, the culture, and the people there.
 Even though part of my undergrad journey was not very pleasant, I'm grateful about everything.
 The professors were kind and trying to be helpful as much as they can.
 The peers at Reed were amazing.
 We were all trying to break out our comfort zone to learn and grow.
 People in Portland were warm-hearted and the environment of Portland cannot be more perfect in my opinion.
 I miss talking to peers in the common about the math problems they are working on; I miss smiling and saying hi to people and they